vitiugin/mlcrids/taal_eruption/taal_casualties.md

 ### Taal volcano eruption — Casualties

-#### Approach (K-20)
+#### Diversified Approach

 Multilingual

-**Thousands of evacuees** due to volcano eruption in the Philippines.
-RT : Hello, Friends!
-We are going to my Fam in Batangas in Jan 16 (Thurs) for those affected by ashfall.
-RT : I am **one of the evacuees** and we are affected by the eruption of the taal volcanine

-IN — 2, UIN — 2, OUT — 0, UOUT — 0
+at least **20,000 people have taken refuge in evacuation centers**. evacuees need masks. there are also many evacuees in need. evacuees need food, water, shelter and medical help. more than **30 thousand people evacuated** due to the eruption of the Taal volcano in the Philippines.
+Taal volcano eruption **threatens the lives of more than 900,000 inhabitants**. eruption of the Taal volcano in the Philippines has caused **more than 24,000 people to be evacuated**.

 English

-**at least 68,600 people are affected** in batangas and Cavite province, of whom more than...
-RT : "**Three young volunteers died** in a tragic car accident *while doing rescue efforts for taal volcano eruption victims* in...
-RT : "The Philippines *military won't allow people to evacuate with their animal companions*, so we…
+*evacuations underway in 3 towns* in the province of batangas after Taal Volcano in the Philippines erupted with a *massive plume of ash and steam*. a total of **at least 300,000 people have been evacuated from their homes** in the philippines as the *volcano continues to erupt*. '**three young volunteers died** in a tragic car accident while doing rescue efforts for taal volcano erup

-IN — 2, UIN — 2, OUT — 2, UOUT — 2
+**thousands near the Taal volcano have been evacuated** as *experts warn of another hazardous explosive eruption* to come rock Philippines indicating *rising magma* at Taal volcano. mercymalaysia sending a team this saturday to monitor the situation. *evacuees have headed back to the ash-covered area to rescue their animals*.

+#### Approach

+Multilingual

+**three dead** and **over 82,000 people flee** _taal volcano earthquakes make more people flee _taal volcano wakes up, **thousands of people flee** _taal volcano earthquakes make more people flee.**more than 30,000 evacuated** by volcanic eruption in the Philippines. eruption of the Taal volcano in the Philippines has caused **more than 24,000 people to be evacuated**. **more than 30 thousand evacuees**.*evacuees in taal, batangas need masks and food*. *evacuees in taal, batangas need clothes and food*. *evacuees in taal, batangas need clothes and food*. *evacuees in taal, batangas need help with the evacuation centers*.eruption in the Philippines **forces thousands of people to flee**. evacuees due to the activity of the Taal volcano in the Philippines. **more than 30 thousand people evacuated** due to the eruption of the Taal volcano in the Philippines.

+English

+the Philippines *military won't allow people to evacuate with their animal companions*, so we all need to help each other out! "**Three young volunteers died** in a tragic car accident while doing rescue efforts for Taal Volcano eruption victims in...of *families displaced because of TaalEruption2020*. a lot of them with children. help us bring back color.earthquakes rock Philippines indicating *rising magma* at Taal volcano. **Hundreds of thousands urged to flee**. e*vacuees have headed back to the ash-covered area to rescue their animals*. rare *volcanic lightning* seen as **huge numbers evacuated** in the Philippines.

 #### Baseline

 Multilingual

-more than **30,000 people have left their homes** in the affected Batangas province and nearby Cavite, in the Philippines. the expelled *ashes already reach a distance of 14 kilometers and cover several cities* in the country. *the volcano, which is already spitting lava*, has been causing a'state of calamity' in the country.

-IN — 1, UIN — 1, OUT — 2, UOUT — 2
+evacuations due to the eruptions of the Taal volcano in the Philippines **affect more than 30,400 people** This is serious!! *Manila and the towns near the VolcánTaal are at SERIOUS RISK*!
+These fractures tell us the quantity...
+RT _earth: this is serious!! *Manila and the towns near the VolcánTaal are at SERIOUS RISK*! these fractures tell us the quantity...
+RT _earth: *PETA Asia rescued horses, dogs, cow*

 English

-the Philippines *military won't allow people to evacuate with their animal companions*, so we all need to help each other out!. **Thousands of families displaced** because of the eruption, a lot of them with children....
-RT : TaalEruption2020 As of 16 January, **over 68,600 people are affected** in batangas and Cavite province.
+the Philippines *military won't allow people to evacuate with their animal companions*, so we all need to help each other out!...
+RT : *New cracks appeared on the surface* of the Philippines' Taal Volcano 1/15, *suggesting imminent eruption*. mercymalaysia sending a team this saturday to *help evacuate 60,000 people* from the area.
+RT : *Pineapples have turned gray* in the Philippines from ash spewed by taal volcano.
+Thousands of families

-IN — 2, UIN — 2, OUT — 1, UOUT — 1

 #### Centroid

 Multilingual

-**more than 30,000 people have left their homes** in the affected Batangas province and nearby Cavite, in the Philippines. the *expelled ashes already reach a distance of 14 kilometers* and *cover several cities in the country*. the *volcano, which is already spitting lava*, has been causing a'state of calamity' in the country.

-IN — 1, UIN — 1, OUT — 2, UOUT — 2
+Philippines: Taal volcano earthquakes make **more people flee**   The earthquakes of the Taal volcano in the Philippines make the population flee   : CoreaDelSur promised this Thursday *$ 200,000 in humanitarian aid* for some **45,000 Philippine victims** of the volcanic eruption ...
+Philippines: Taal volcano earthquakes make **more people flee**  _ Philippines: Taal volcano earthquakes make **more people flee**  * Philippines: Taal volcano earthquakes make **more people flee**  **More than 30,000 people left their homes** in the affected Batangas province and nearby Cavite, in the Philippines.
+Correspondent Cintia Godoy brings…  Volcano kicks in in the Philippines and **expels 8,000 residents**

 English

-quakes and cracks send more people fleeing in Philippines. **Thousands of families displaced** because of the eruption, a lot of them with children. nearly **44,000 people have fled** the "danger zone" around the Philippines' Taal volcano.

-IN — 2, UIN — 2, OUT — 0, UOUT — 0
+Opinion: I was trapped by ash from the Taal volcano – this is how I escaped   : *Volcano’s quakes and cracks send more people fleeing in Philippines*.
+Help us bring back color to t…  **Thousands of families displaced because of TaalEruption2020**.
+A lot of them with children.
+He’s confident he’s safe there.

 #### CX\_DB8

 Multilingual

-volcanic eruption volcano earthquakes **make more people than 30,000 people activ** ...** three dead** and **over 82,000 people flee** in the

-IN — 2, UIN — 2, OUT — 0, UOUT — 0
+their homes in the affected batangas province and nearby cavite, in the philippines. the **more than 30 thousand people left their homes** in affected of batangas and nearby philippines. the activ ... three to withdraw from region volcano causes people news on to a volcano has volcano has to that philippines on in the homes. believe that leave. residents, calls to mom vicky, their to their in the midst of towns in the

 English

-send more people thousands the with children. people have fled lef fears of eruption as thousands taal philippines **three accident** while

-IN — 1, UIN — 1, OUT — 0, UOUT — 0
+philippines. **thousands families displaced** because the eruption, a have the *danger zone around philippines taal volcano*. to in causes another big eruption

 #### Nafi SotA